 Our technology outpaces competing processes to generate hydrogen gas: electrolysis, steam methane reforming, pyrolysis, and partial oxidation of hydrocarbons.
 It is cleaner and more efficient:

-- Electrolysis consumes more than twice as much electricity per unit of hydrogen as Transform’s process.
+- Electrolysis consumes more than three times as much electricity per unit of hydrogen as Transform’s process.

 - Steam methane reforming, a high-temperature, corrosive process, produces complex by-products, emits a lot of GHGs, and is only cost-effective in very large installations.

-Nathan Ashcraft, VP Research & Development at Transform Materials LLC, was featured speaker in the webinar “Carbon-negative Hydrogen Production,” sponsored by Germany-based technology company Muegge and in partnership with the industry organization World Hydrogen Leaders.
-Ashcraft and Robert Mueller, general manager at Gerling Applied Engineering which is the U.S. branch of Muegge, discussed the highly efficient microwave plasma process for hydrogen production, with insights on:
+Nathan Ashcraft Ph.D., VP Research & Development at Transform Materials, was a featured speaker in the webinar “Carbon-negative Hydrogen Production,” sponsored by Germany-based technology company Muegge and in partnership with the industry organization World Hydrogen Leaders.
+Ashcraft and Robert Mueller, general manager at Gerling Applied Engineering which is the U.S. branch of Muegge, discussed Transform’s highly efficient microwave plasma process for hydrogen production, offering insights into: